es-ude/ElasticNodeMiddleware/README.md

 ### Xmem

 The xmem library initializes, enables and disables the external memory interface.
-The external memory is used to interconnect between the MCU and the FPGA as discussed below.
+The external memory is used to interconnect between the MCU and the FPGA as discussed above.
 The functions of the xmem library are:

 - for initialising the external memory:\